bcgov/citz-imb-sharepoint/contributing.md

----
-title: Sample Contributing File
-description: A sample CONTRIBUTING.md you can use as a starting point for your new github project.
----
-## Sample Contributing File
----
 ## How to contribute
 Government employees, public and members of the private sector are encouraged to contribute to the repository by **forking and submitting a pull request**.